kwantam/draft-wahby-cfrg-hpke-dhkem-secp256k1/draft-wahby-cfrg-hpke-kem-secp256k1.md

 - The SerializePublicKey() function uses the uncompressed Elliptic-Curve-Point-to-Octet-String conversion.

 - The DeserializePublicKey() function uses the uncompressed Octet-String-to-Elliptic-Curve-Point conversion.
-  Deserialized public keys MUST be validated before they can be used in a manner analogous to the one for NIST-P256 in {{RFC9180}}, Section 7.1.4.

 - The SerializePrivateKey() function uses the Field-Element-to-Octet-String conversion.
   If the private key is an integer outside the range [0, order-1], where 'order' is